La Sportiva Miura VS - Women's Review

 Comfort

-An entirely different shape from their lace-up counterparts, the Miura VS is more or less an entirely different shoe, with its own intricacies in terms of fit.
-The Velcro version of this shoe has a more padded tongue, which we loved.
-It also has a slightly wider last than the Miura, which helped our wide-footed lead tester break the Velcro model in faster.
+An entirely different shape from their lace-up counterparts, the Miura VS is more or less a different shoe, with its own intricacies in terms of fit.
+It has a slightly wider toe box than the Miura and a more aggressive shape with its slightly downturned toe.
+The Velcro (VS) version of this shoe has a more padded tongue and is relatively comfortable straight out of the box.

-Though they are stiff, the Miura VS is an incredibly sensitive shoe.
-The P3 technology, combined with the Miura VS's fairly aggressive downturn, means that all your standing power transfers to the tip of your toe.
-This, combined with Vibram's XS Grip2 rubber, allowed us to trust our feet and feel the texture of the rock through the soles of the Miura VS.
+Though they are stiff, the Miura VS breaks in well and does an impressive job of smearing and finding small holds with precision.
+Once they were broken in, these shoes were even more sensitive, allowing us to trust our feet even on the smallest and most slippery holds.
+The P3 technology, combined with the Miura VS's fairly aggressive downturn, means that all your standing power transfers toward the front of your foot.
+This, combined with Vibram's XS Grip2 rubber, allowed us to trust our feet and feel the texture of the rock through the soles of these shoes.

-From limestone smears to slippery basalt foot chips, these shoes were sensitive enough to smear, but stiff enough to stand on small holds.
-This combination of stiffness and suppleness makes for an impressively sensitive shoe — perfect for precise footwork.
+Owning a shoe that excels in multiple climbing styles is key for techy granite or long routes.
+The Miura VS was sensitive enough to smear but stiff enough to stand on small holds.
+This combination of stiffness and suppleness makes for an impressively versatile shoe – perfect for precise footwork.

 Edging

-Hours spent toeing in to tiny footholds on a gently overhung wall is the Miura VS's ideal day.
-These shoes are made for edging; with La Sportiva's Slingshot rand and Powerhinge technology, the Miuras pull you into the wall by forcing your weight into the toe.
-Their downturn was not an issue on vertical terrain because their stiffness allows the Miura to hold shape, even when standing on a vertical wall.
+Hours spent toeing into tiny footholds on a gently overhung wall are the ideal day for the Miura VS. These shoes are made for edging – with La Sportiva's Slingshot rand and Powerhinge technology, the Miura VS pulls you into the wall by forcing your weight into the toe.
+Their downturn was not an issue on vertical terrain because their stiffness allows these shoes to hold their shape, even when standing on a vertical wall.

-The technical abilities of these shoes in terms of sensitivity transfer into the realm of precise edging because of their combination of a stiff last and a soft, sensitive rubber.
+The sensitivity and technical precision of these shoes work well for precise edging because of their unique combination of a stiff last and a soft, sensitive rubber.
+Especially sized down, the Miura VS really holds its shape and is truly an edging machine.

 Crack Climbing

-The Miura VS can stem and edge like a boss — skills that come in handy on hard trad routes; their ability to climb straight in cracks is less than ideal.
-For that, look a less aggressive model.
+The Miura VS can stem and edge like a boss – skills that come in handy on hard trad routes – but their ability to climb straight in cracks is less than ideal.
+For that, look for a less aggressive model.
 In the Miura VS, rather than splitter desert towers, seek out a technical, every trick-in-the-book Yosemite-style crack climb instead.

-With their downturned shape, the Miura VS toes into pockets with the best of them.
-Their sensitivity and edging prowess come in handy in steeper terrain, especially when paired with their aggressive shape.
+With their downturned shape, the Miura VS toes into pockets and steep terrain with the best of them.
+Their slightly aggressive shape allows them to toe into holds and for you to transfer your body weight over the shoe.
+Their sensitivity and edging prowess come in handy in steeper terrain, making them a superb all-around shoe for techy and difficult climbs.